Balázs

 Balázs (Hungarian pronunciation: [ˈbɒlaːʒ]) is a Hungarian surname and male given name, equivalent to the French name Blaise.
-The name can be traced back to the Latin Blaesus (later Blasius) family.
-One branch of the gens Cornelia distinguished itself with this name from the rest of the family.
-The Hungarian variant was formed by consonant cluster reduction in the Latin version by inserting an 'a' sound.

 Etymology

 The etymology of the word is disputed.
 In some explanations, the Latin name Blasius has been identified with the Greek Basileus, meaning 'royal'.
 Other sources explain the meaning of the name as a combination of two words.
 According to those, the prefix is blandus ('affable') or belasius~bel ('dress'), while in the suffix syros ('small') lies.

 As a settlement name

 The name frequently appears as a toponym, particularly within the former territory of the Kingdom of Hungary.
 However, in some cases, it is exclusively present or identifiable in the Hungarian version of the settlement's name.